Cray-HPE/docs-csm/operations/iuf/workflows/configuration.md

     cd ${ADMIN_DIR}
     ```

-1. Copy the `sat bootprep` and `product_vars.yaml` files from the uncompressed HPC CSM Software Recipe distribution file in the media directory to the current directory.
+1. Copy the `sat bootprep` and `product_vars.yaml` files from the decompressed HPC CSM Software Recipe distribution file in the media directory to the current directory.

     (`ncn-m001#`) Copy `sat bootprep` and `product_vars.yaml` files